Venom Of The Unspoken

 V. The Serpent on the Pole

-Look up, My betrothed bride, fix your gaze upon Me and live (Isaiah 45:22; John 3:15).
-Seek My perfect will; repent and confess your sin until neither conscience nor heart can raise a charge against you (1 John 3:20–21; Hebrews 10:22).
-Many abandoned this narrow gate leading to the Throne of Grace for receiving mercy: they cast away the good conscience and made shipwreck of their faith (1 Timothy 1:19).
-Their vessel sank not in the storm, but in the silence of rebellion within (Psalm 32:3–4; 1 Samuel 15:23; Isaiah 59:2).
+Look up, beloved, fix your gaze on Me alone (Isaiah 45:22; John 3:15).
+Follow faithfully; the crown waits for those who do not turn (Revelation 2:10).
+Seek My will above your own (Matthew 6:33; Romans 12:1–2).
+Let no hidden wrong take residence in you (1 John 1:9; 3:20–21; Romans 8:1).
+Enter the narrow gate which leads to the Throne of Grace.
+Come.
+Repent.
+Confess.
+Receive forgiveness and mercy.
+Harmonize your heart with Me (Ephesians 3:16-17; Philippians 4:7; Colossians 3:16).
+Some cast away the good conscience and made a shipwreck of their faith (1 Timothy 1:19).
+Their vessel sank in the silent sea of rebellion deep within (Psalm 32:3–4; 1 Samuel 15:23; Isaiah 57:20; 59:2).

 VI.
 The Charade of Sacrifice